We saw a couple in a store one time. The wife started speaking louder and sounded pretty upset.

 I was stunned.

 The next time someone won’t share her crayons and glue with you remember there’s probably not anything you did.
 There’s probably stuff underneath that is creating anxiety or fear and it comes out as anger.
 Put on your storm gear and walk softly into the storm.

 Your soft words can be a welcome and unexpected surprise and let her finally talk through her pain.

 What I believe happens is that satan throws stones at us.
 He throws one at my husband and whispers to him that I did it and throws one at me and tells me that my husband threw it.
 Then he sits back and watches, hoping what he’s done will cause damage and confusion.

 We have power over this.
 We are given power by God.
 If we claim God as our Savior we have nothing to fear.
 Do not be afraid.

-I tried to figure out WHY marriage would be this hard when I knew with all my heart that God had brought my husband to me and we were supposed to be together.
-How come we argued so much?
+I tried to figure out WHY marriage would be this hard.
+How come we argued so terribly much?
 I’ve had other relationships and they weren’t this difficult at all.

 Here’s what God showed me:

 We’re sitting.
 I’m reading a book and he’s watching T.V. and I feel a hard hit to my head.
 I spin around in anger and say, “Why did you throw that at me?!”
 My husband, who has also received a rock to the head, fights back, saying, “Me?
 You threw this at me!”
 So satan stands back and keeps whispering to us all the negative things about each other and enjoys the confusion he’s created.
 Then we realize in a sudden moment of clarity what has happened.
 We drop the rocks, drop to our knees, and pray together.
 Then, oh my, is satan ever mad!
 But we push him out the door together and he shrinks into a tiny puff of nothing.

 God didn’t cause the confusion.
 He didn’t make us argue.
 We forgot that we love each other for a moment…. or actually a few years.